gatsbyjs/gatsby/docs/docs/path-prefix.md

 As a developer using this feature, it should be seamless.
 We provide APIs and libraries to make using this functionality a breeze.
 Specifically, the [`Link`](/docs/gatsby-link/) component has built-in functionality to handle path prefixing.

 For example, if we want to link to our `/page-2` link (but the actual link will be prefixed, e.g. `/blog/page-2`) we don't want to hard code this path prefix in all of our links.
 We have your back!
-Merely by using the `Link` component, we will automatically prefix your paths for you.
+By using the `Link` component, we will automatically prefix your paths for you.
 If you later migrate off of `pathPrefix` your links will _still_ work seamlessly.

 Let's look at a quick example.